JarryShaw/ptyng/CONTRIBUTING.md

 How to Contribute
 =================

-  The `f2format` project is an open source Python program focus on conversion between *f-string* and `str.format`.
+  The `ptyng` project is a fork of `pty` aiming to enhance performance of the full `stdlib` Python API.

 Pull Requests
 -------------